DonMVB/aws/AWS_Security_SCS_C01.md

 Tips: Global, all areas.
 Policies - Managed, Customer Managed, inline (1:1).

 ## IAM Credential Report (Added 10/1/2020)
-- A CSV with user, ARN, creation time, PW enabled, pw-last-used, MFA Active.
+- A CSV with user, ARN, creation time, PW enabled, PW-last-used / rotated, MFA Active.
 - Easy to generate: Console | Services | IAM | Credential report (left side).
 Then "Download".
-- Just as easy to generate via comd line
+- Just as easy to generate via comd line:
   - `aws iam generate-credential-report`
   - `aws iam get-credential-report`
-- Requires "GenerateCredentialReport" and "GetCredentialReport" permissions.
+- Requires "GenerateCredentialReport" and "GetCredentialReport" permissions in a policy.
+Then add the policy to a user.
+This user would need programatic access to be able to run these commands.

 ## Polcy Doc Notes
 - Version